lowRISC/opentitan/hw/ip/rv_timer/doc/rv_timer.md

 1. `mtimecmp` close to 0xFFFF_FFFF_FFFF_FFFF.
-In this case the time-out event will be signaled when `mtime` passes the comparison value, the interrupt will be raised and the source indicated in the corresponding bit of the interrupt status.
-However, if there is a delay in servicing the interrupt the timer the `mtime` value could wrap to zero (and continue to increment) so the value read by the interrupt service routine will be less than the comparison value.
+In this case the time-out event will be signaled when `mtime` passes the comparison value, the interrupt will be raised and the source indicated in the corresponding bit of the interrupt status register.
+However, if there is a delay in servicing the interrupt the `mtime` value could wrap to zero (and continue to increment) so the value read by the interrupt service routine will be less than the comparison value.

 2. When the timer is setup to trigger a `timeout` some number of timer ticks into the future, the computation of the comparison value `mtime + timeout` may overflow.
-If this value is set in `mtimecmp` it would make `mtime` immediately greater than `mtimecmp` and immediately signal an interrupt.
+If this value is set in `mtimecmp` it would make `mtime` greater than `mtimecmp` and immediately signal an interrupt.
    A possible solution is to have an intermediate interrupt by setting the `mtimecmp` to 64-bit all-ones, `0xFFFF_FFFF_FFFF_FFFF`.
 Then the service routine for that interrupt will need to poll `mtime` until it wraps (which could take up to a timer clock tick) before scheduling the required interrupt